Here Are Five Exercises People in Their 50s Should Do to Improve Balance

 1. Clamshell

-- Lie on your side with your knees bent and one leg over the other.
+- Lie on your side with your knees bent and one leg on top of the other.

-- Tighten the core muscles and keep the spine in a neutral position.
+- Engage your core muscles and keep your spine in a neutral position.

-- With your feet still attached, lift your upper knees up.
+- Keeping your feet together, lift your upper knee upwards.

 - Slowly lower it back down.

-- Do 15 reps, then repeat on the other side.
+- Do 15 repetitions, then repeat on the other side.

-Trainer tip: Avoid letting your upper hips fall backwards when lifting your knees.
+Trainer's tip: Avoid letting your upper hip fall backward as you lift your knee.

 2. Bird Dog